MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/network-peripherals.md

 #### Enable a dedicated or shared hardware station

-To enable a **dedicated** hardware station, follow these steps in Dynamics 365 Commerce headquarters for each store for which you want to configure network-enabled receipt printers and cash drawers.
+To enable a *dedicated* hardware station, follow these steps in Commerce headquarters for each store for which you want to configure network-enabled receipt printers and cash drawers.

 1. Go to **Retail and Commerce \> Channels \> Stores \> All stores** and select the store for which you are configuring a network-enabled receipt printer or cash drawer.
 1. On the **Hardware Station** FastTab, select **Add**.